Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 - `words.txt`: 2308 Wordle words from [Silicon Valley Daily](https://svdaily.com/2022/04/15/all-of-the-words-used-in-ny-times-wordle-game/ )
 - `game.py`: A rough version of Wordle.
 Able to play manually
 - `test.py`: Test all the solvers and provide an overview
+- `guesser.py`: source code of the Wordle Solver app.
 - `solvers.py`: Includes **Handlers** and **Solvers**.
 Able to manually test the selected solver

 ## Handlers
-- `NormalHandler`: ability to remove words that not match the feedback from the word list.
+- `Handler`: Ability to remove words that not match the feedback from the word list.
-- `PositionHandler`: **Assume that you are allow to select any letters not in the word list**.
-Additional ability to assign the most frequent letters to the green positions (where the letter is correct)
+- `PositionHandler`: **ILLEGAL approach.
+Assume you are allow to select any letters not in the word list**.
+Ability to assign the most frequent letters to the green positions (where the letter is correct)

 ## Solvers
 | Solver | Average Attempts (NormalHandler) | (PositionHandler) | Time Consumption | Description |